nboldhq/docs/contents/40-collaboration-templates/create-a-new-collaboration-template.md

 ---
 # Create a new Collaboration Template

-nBold lets organizations build a Collaboration Templates Catalog that the company owns, letting user creates a Team needed to perform Business Activities such as: Proposal Realization, Recruitment Session, Project Management, Crisis Management, etc.
+nBold lets organizations build a Collaboration Templates Catalog that the company owns, letting user creates a Team needed to perform Business Activities such as Proposal Realization, Recruitment Session, Project Management, Crisis Management, etc.

+Do you want to create a Microsoft Teams Template to support any Collaborative Process in your organization?
+You'll be able to build it in just a few minutes and help your organization with New Recruitment, Business Proposals, New Store opening, Business Department collaborations, etc.

+So, let's get started!

 ## 1. Create a Team that will be the Original Team for the template